ForJadeForest/ADASYN-Implementation/README.md

   - *Vowel recognition*

     > This is a speech recognition dataset used to classify different vowels.
 The original dataset includes 990 examples and 11 classes.
-Each example is repre sented by 10 attributes.
+Each example is represented by 10 attributes.
 Since each vowel in the original data set has 10 examples, we choose the fifirst vowel as the minority class and collapse the rest to be the majority class, which gives 90 and 900 minority and majority examples, respectively.

   - *Ionosphere*